traveltime-dev/traveltime-sdk-java/README.md

 All requests return TravelTime response body.
 On invalid request functions will return API error response.
-Check indvidual function documentation or API documention for information on how to construct it.
+Check individual function documentation or API documentation for information on how to construct it.

 ### Authentication
 In order to authenticate with Travel Time API, you will have to supply the Credentials.